 Teddy's protégés – school scholarships around the Anne Namuddu Motherhouse in Masaka

-Teddy Nakanwagy, a trained secondary school teacher, has been running the Anne Namuddu Motherhouse in Masaka since 2013, where 60 to 70 vulnerable children have found a home.
-‘Vulnerable’ refers to orphans or half-orphans from families affected by HIV and other diseases, as well as children from families who are unable to care for them for other reasons.
-In addition to providing a bed, regular meals, Christian education and a structured daily routine, Teddy and her team ensure that the children attend school.
-She selects the right school for them, ensures that the children have what they need for school, such as school uniforms and learning materials, arranges for school fees to be paid on time, maintains contact with the school administration and teaching staff, and checks their report cards.
-The older children attend their respective boarding schools and only come to the Motherhouse during the holidays between terms (three per school year).
-The younger children attend kindergarten (preschool) on a day basis and come home every evening.
+Teddy Nakanwagi, a qualified secondary school teacher, has been running the Anne Namuddu Motherhouse in Masaka since 2013, where 60 to 70 ‘vulnerable’ children have found a home.
+‘Vulnerable’ refers, on the one hand, to orphans or half-orphans from families affected by HIV and other illnesses, and, on the other hand, to children from families who, for other reasons, are unable to care for them.
+In addition to providing a bed, regular meals, a Christian upbringing and a structured daily routine, Teddy and her team ensure, above all, that the children attend school.
+She selects the right school for them, ensures the children have everything they need for school – such as school uniforms and learning materials – arranges for school fees to be paid on time, maintains contact with the school administration and teaching staff, and checks their school reports.
+The older children attend their respective boarding schools and only return to the Motherhouse during the holidays between terms (three per school year).
+The younger children attend nursery (pre-school) on a day-school basis and return home every evening.

-Since 2021, we have been financing school expenses for 16 children and young people from our project budget.
-In the meantime (as of 2025), the number has grown to 23 children and young people.
+Since 2021, we have been using our project budget to cover school expenses, initially for 16 children and young people.
+The number has since grown to 23 children and young people (as of 2025).
 On our annual trips to Uganda, we visit the children and young people at their schools.
-At the end of each term, Teddy provides us with the children's report cards and progress reports.
-Every two to three years, Teddy, who speaks fluent German, comes to the United Kingdom to visit the many donors and funding institutions.
+At the end of each term, Teddy sends us the school reports and updates on the children’s progress.
+Every two to three years, Teddy, who speaks fluent German, comes to Germany to visit the many donors and funding organisations.

 Pius is studying agriculture management

-23-year-old Pius lives in a small village southwest of the capital Kampala with his grandmother and four half-siblings.
-He is involved in a student group in the Catholic diocese of Masaka.
-After successfully completing his school education, which he had to work hard for and fight for due to his family's lack of financial resources, he now wants to study agricultural management in his first semester at Uganda Martyrs University in Nkozi.
-Without financial assistance, this is not possible for him.
-We pay his tuition fees through a scholarship.
+Pius, aged 23, lived in a small village south-west of the capital, Kampala, with his grandmother and four half-siblings.
+He was involved in a school group within the Catholic Diocese of Masaka.
+After successfully completing his school-leaving exams – something he had to work extremely hard for and fight hard to achieve due to his family’s lack of financial resources – he began a degree in agricultural management at Uganda Martyrs University in Nkozi.
+Without financial support, this would not have been possible for him.
+We are covering his tuition fees through a scholarship.
+In spring 2026, he completed his second year of study with excellent grades.
+A few weeks ago, we were able to provide him with a laptop to support his studies, which he was very pleased to receive.

 Agnes, (10 years old), is caring about her sick mother and 10 siblings